msoe-sse/Constitution/Constitution.md

     3. Sit in on EXECUTIVE Board meetings
     4. Do not have EXECUTIVE voting power

+12. **National Coordinators**
+    1. Manage, promote, and grow the organization as needed to launch a National organization of SSE
+    2. Reach out to other universities and network to expand SSE
+    3. Create structure and rules of the National organization
+    4. Do not have EXECUTIVE voting power for MSOE Chapter of SSE

 ## **Section 4:** Removal of an Officer

 Should an Executive Board member fail to uphold their responsibilities, the other Executive Board members may decide to remove the Executive Board member in question with a ⅔ majority.
 A special election should follow to replace the Executive Board member, and voting should occur at the next General Meeting at least two weeks in advance.